 Charitable Remainder Trust

-If you wish to support KSPS Public Television in a larger way but still wish to retain an interest in your property for your benefit or the benefit of your family, a charitable remainder trust (“CRT”) may be a flexible option for you.
+If you wish to support the Friends of KSPS in a larger way but still wish to retain an interest in your property for your benefit or the benefit of your family, a charitable remainder trust (“CRT”) may be a flexible option for you.

 Here's how it commonly works: